pytorch/executorch/docs/source/executorch-arm-delegate-tutorial.md

 :::{grid-item-card}  What you will learn in this tutorial:
 :class-card: card-prerequisites
-In this tutorial you will learn how to export a simple PyTorch model for Executorch Arm Ethos-u backend delegate and run it on a Corstone-300 FVP Simulator.
+In this tutorial you will learn how to export a simple PyTorch model for ExecuTorch Arm Ethos-u backend delegate and run it on a Corstone-300 FVP Simulator.
 :::

 ::::